How long is a katana handle (Tsuka) and parts breakdown

 There are many types of Katana, because katana is a general term for all Japanese swords.
 In this article we will discuss about the most common one, Uchigatana, which is the katana most people recognize

 While these measurements are average, it's important to note that katana handles can vary.
-Traditional katanas often stick to the aforementioned dimensions, but for those commissioning custom katana, the handle length can be adjusted to fit personal preferences or specific martial arts requirements.
+Traditional katanas often stick to the aforementioned dimensions, but for those custom katana, the handle length can be adjusted to fit personal preferences or specific martial arts requirements.

 3. Katana Tsuka Parts Introduction: